Do you often ask yourself, “Do I have the skills to survive in the post-pandemic economy?”

 Infrastructure, Operations, and Cloud:

-With the increase need in infrastructure and operations, especially over the Cloud, there is a high increase in the skills required for automation of these operations as well.
+With the increased need for infrastructure and operations, especially over the Cloud, there is a high increase in the skills required for automation of these operations as well.

 - Configuration Management Tools, e.g., Puppet, Ansible, Chef, etc.